Anti-Money Laundering Policy & Procedures

 Introduction

-It is the policy of MIRWORK LLC (SEOSPRIN.NET operator, hereinafter - MIRWORK) and our affiliates to prohibit and actively prevent money laundering and any activity that facilitates money laundering or the funding of terrorist or criminal activities by complying with all applicable requirements under US Patriot Act and its implementing regulations.
+It is the policy of SEOSPRINT OU (SEOSPRIN.NET operator, hereinafter - SEOSPRINT OU) and our affiliates to prohibit and actively prevent money laundering and any activity that facilitates money laundering or the funding of terrorist or criminal activities by complying with all applicable requirements under US Patriot Act and its implementing regulations.

 Money laundering is generally defined as engaging in acts designed to conceal or disguise the true origins of criminally-derived proceeds so that the proceeds appear to have derived from legitimate origins or constitute legitimate assets.
 Generally, money laundering occurs in three stages.
 Cash first enters the financial system at the “placement” stage, where the cash generated from criminal activities is converted into monetary instruments, such as money orders or traveler’s checks, or deposited into accounts at financial institutions.
 At the “layering” stage, the funds are transferred or moved into other accounts or other financial institutions to further separate the money from its criminal origin.
 At the “integration” stage, the funds are reintroduced into the economy and used to purchase legitimate assets or to fund other criminal activities or legitimate businesses.